scrungus/ZeroTetris/README.md

 ### 3.3.
 Heuristic

-The heuristic agent implemented by `gym_simplifiedtetris.HeuristicAgent` selects the action with the highest heuristic score, based on the [Dellacherie feature set](https://arxiv.org/abs/1905.01652).

-The heuristic score for each possible action is computed using the following heuristic:
+The heuristic agent selects the action with the highest heuristic score, based on the [Dellacherie feature set](https://arxiv.org/abs/1905.01652).
+The heuristic score for each possible action is computed using the following heuristic, crafted by Pierre Dellacherie [Colin Fahey's website](https://colinfahey.com):

 ***- landing height + eroded cells - row transitions - column transitions -4 x holes - cumulative wells***

-Ties are broken by selecting the action with the largest priority.
+Similarly to how Colin Fahey implemented Dellacherie's agent, ties are broken by selecting the action with the largest priority.
 Deviations from and to the left of the centre of the grid are rewarded, and rotations are punished.
-See [run_heuristic_agent.py](https://github.com/OliverOverend/gym-simplifiedtetris/blob/master/run_heuristic_agent.py) for an example of how to use the heuristic agent.
+See [run_heuristic_agent.py](https://github.com/OliverOverend/gym-simplifiedtetris/blob/master/run_heuristic_agent.py) for an example of how to use it.

 <p align="center">
     <img src="assets/20x10_4_heuristic.gif" width="500">